Alonso-del-Arte/kepler-star/CONTRIBUTING.md

-This project is now open to Hacktoberfest 2024.
+This project might be open to Hacktoberfest 2025.

-I will not consider pull requests made after October 24 unless it's from someone I know personally.

-# Guidelines for Hacktoberfest 2024 contributors
+# Guidelines for Hacktoberfest 2025 contributors

 ## General